keghub/breakAway/Sanity-Vercel/README.md

 Create a token using sanity studio, give the token read and write access to your project.
 Add the token to your data-seeding config.

 `node --experimental-specifier-resolution=node --loader ts-node/esm data-seeding.ts`

+Inspect the result data.ndjson file to see what is going to be imported into sanity.
+Then run the import using the sanity cli `sanity dataset import data.ndjson {your-dataset}`